 Pileated woodpeckers are sometimes misidentified as an ivory-billed woodpecker, which is very rare and, until recently, thought to be extinct.
 The ivory-billed is larger than the pileated and has distinctive white patches on its wings (the pileated has no white on its wings).
 Ivory-billed woodpeckers do not have a red mustache.

-The red-headed woodpecker is the only woodpecker in North America with an entirely red head and neck.
+Description: The red-headed woodpecker is the only woodpecker in North America with an entirely red head and neck.
 The back is solid black and the underside is white.
 Distinctive white inner wing patches and a white rump are especially noticeable in flight.
 Males can be differentiated from females by the amount of red on their head.
 In males, the red crown extends over the nape; in females, red covers only the nape.
 Juveniles are brown and white with no red on their heads.

 Habitat and Diet: The preferred habitats of red-headed woodpeckers include open deciduous forests, groves of large trees in old fields, and wooded swamps.
 Red-headed woodpeckers feed on insects (ants, wasps, beetles, grasshoppers), centipedes, spiders, berries, small fruits, acorns, and beechnuts.
 Acorns and other nuts (mast) make up most of the winter diet.